 The University of Rochester Medical Center (URMC) is one of the nation’s leading academic medical centers.
 It forms the centerpiece of the University of Rochester’s health research, teaching and patient care missions.

-The University of Rochester’s clinical enterprise, UR Medicine, consists of five hospitals located throughout the Finger Lakes and Southern Tier regions – Strong Memorial, Highland, F.F.
-Thompson, Noyes Memorial, and Jones Memorial hospitals – as well as Golisano Children’s Hospital, James P. Wilmot Cancer Center, Eastman Institute for Oral Health, UR Medicine Home Care, the Highlands at Pittsford and Highlands at Brighton, six urgent care centers, and an extensive primary care network.
+The University of Rochester Medical Center’s clinical enterprise, UR Medicine, consists of six hospitals located throughout the Finger Lakes and Southern Tier regions – Strong Memorial, Highland, F.F.
+Thompson, Noyes Memorial, Jones Memorial, and St. James hospitals – as well as Golisano Children’s Hospital, James P. Wilmot Cancer Center, Eastman Institute for Oral Health, UR Medicine Home Care, the Highlands at Pittsford and Highlands at Brighton, nine urgent care centers, and an extensive primary care network.

 With a solid reputation for quality, Strong Memorial Hospital offers some of the top clinical programs in the nation as recognized by US News & World Report, and has earned the National Research Corporation “Consumer Choice Award” all 21 years since the honor’s inception.